railslove/example_rails_app/README.md

 # example_rails_app

-This is a repo to document the current Railslove-way of setting up a Rails app.
+This is a repo to document the reference for the current Railslove-way of setting up a Rails app.

 You can use this as a goal definition for bringing older projects up-to-date.